nolash/eth-bb/README.md

 Default behavior is to _suppress_ any content that does not match the rendering expectations.
 This behavior can be changed by specifying the `--verify` flag, which will terminate when non-conforming data is encountered.

 With the `--render-module` flag, the module use to generate the rendering can be defined directly on the command line.
 The module _must_ contain a class called `Builder` which satisfies the pseudo-interface defined in `eth_bb.render.Renderer`.
-This repository contains a module `examplerender` that demonstrates a simple render override.
+This repository contains a module `example.render` that demonstrates a simple render override.